CodePurble/rp-scrabble/README.md

     ```

 ## Other notes
+* You can find the documentation for this project [here](https://codepurble.github.io/rp-scrabble/)
 * Keep the repo up to date by running `git pull` every once in a while in the project directory.
 Remember to rerun the install script after pulling to bring any changes into effect.
 * Log files are stored in
     ```sh